The analytic structure of the Landau gauge quark propagator from Pad\'e analysis: Introduction and Motivation

 The analysis of quark propagator data with Pad\'e approximants discussed below shows an analytical structure that differs from the analytic structure of the gluon and the ghost propagators.
 Contrary to the Dyson-Schwinger studies for complex momenta, no evidence is found for poles at complex momenta.
 On the other hand, the Pad\'e analysis gives indications of a possible branch cut for real on-axis momenta.
 Furthermore, the Pad\'e approximant description of the lattice data finds poles at real on-axis negative Euclidean momenta around $p^2 \sim - 300$ MeV, i.e. for Minkowski momenta, that are correlated with the pion mass.
 Indeed, it is observed that the correlation between the quark mass, understood as the pole mass at the Minkowski momenta, and the pion mass is compatible with the predictions of PCAC.
 Moreover, the residua of these poles for time-like Euclidean momenta is positive.
 This seems to indicate that the quark propagator has a particle-like pole at Minkowski momenta, at momenta that approximately reproduce typical values for effective quark masses, and further structures, that we are not able to disentangle, that must prevent the quark from being a physical particle.
 Recall that, for example, the Dyson-Schwinger studies for the quark propagator observe positivity violation.
-Positivity violation implies that if a K\'all\"en-Lehmann representation of the propagator exists, then its spectral representation is not positive defined.
-A spectral function that is not positive defined is not compatible with a quantum mechanical probabilistic interpretation and single quark state cannot belong to the set of physical states of QCD.
+Positivity violation implies that if a K\'all\"en-Lehmann representation of the propagator exists\footnote{ Strictly speaking the K\'all\"en-Lehmann representation of a two-point function is an integral representation for this correlation function that introduces a positive defined spectral density with the usual meaning found in QFT textbooks.
+When, in the integral representation of the propagator, the would-be spectral density ceases to be positive over all its domain, we no longer have a K\'all\"en-Lehmann representation but, instead, an integral representation of the K\'all\"en-Lehmann type.
+Herein, we follow the usual notation and use the name spectral density or spectral representation in any case.}, then its spectral representation is not positive defined.
+A spectral representation that is not positive defined is not compatible with a quantum mechanical probabilistic interpretation and single quark state cannot belong to the set of physical states of QCD.
 Naively one could think that the presence of the pole at Minkowsky type of momenta with a positive residua implies that such type of pole would correspond to a physical particle but this it not necessarily true.
 A counter example can be find in \cite{Solis:2019fzm}, where the authors provide a quark propagator built from a toy model that have similar properties as those just described but do not represent a physical particle.
 The pole at the Minkowsky momenta occurs for momenta that are within typicall values for the quark mass used in effective quark models.
 In this sense, the results found herein seem to give some support to the effective quark models and to the phenomenological values that they use for the quark mass.
 A clarification of these questions calls for an understanding of what are the signs of confinement in the quark propagator, a complex problem that clear goes beyond the type of answers that we are able to provide in the current work.

 The manuscript is organised as follows.
 In Sec. \ref{Sec:Pade} the Pad\'e approximant theory to address the analytical structure of the propagators is reviewed.
 Then, the results for the pure Yang-Mills theory for the ghost and the gluon propagators are revisited in Sec. \ref{Sec:ghost} and Sec. \ref{Sec:gluon}, respectively.
 The analysis of quark propagator data with Pad\'e approximants is performed in Sec. \ref{Sec:quarkprop}.
 Finally, in Sec. \ref{Sec:summary} we summarise the results and conclude.